networknt/light-4j/docs/content/architecture/nodejs.md

 this reason, Nodejs API platform is only recommended for readonly API in the bank.

+Node server crashes under load (cpu 90% or up).
+We found this during out loaded test with Winston logger enabled and the server always dead without any response after a while.
+The reason is these callbacks don't have enough cpu time to complete and there are piling up in memory until you run out of memory, the server won't shutdown in this situation but simply won't respond.
+The solution for us is to monitor the cpu usage and starting more containers when it is in heavy load.

 ## Callback Hell

 This is know issue for Javascript.
 Although promise helps a lot, it is still a